-I have been interested in the inner workings of outdoor learning and outdoor education for some time.
-I have been actively involved in practice based and academic research for a couple of years.
-My current research areas are the outdoors and inclusion with a focus on poverty and food poverty.
+Nik says she has been interested in the inner workings of outdoor learning and outdoor education for some time.
+"I have been actively involved in practice based and academic research for a few years and am now in year 2 of my PhD".
+Nik's current research areas are the outdoors and social exclusion with a focus on poverty and food poverty.

 Please get in touch if you are interested in me delivering a workshop, presentation, talk or training on any of these subjects or others.